How To Get An iTunes & App Store Refund (The #1 EASIEST Way)

 - In your browser, you might be asked to enter your Apple ID and password for confirmation.
 If so, do it.
 If not, skip to step 7.

-- One the Report a Problem webpage for the item you want a refund for select a reason there is a problem with the item from the Choose Problem drop-down menu.
-You can also enter additional information in the box provided.
-When you are done click the Submit button.
+- On the Report a Problem webpage for the item you want a refund for select a reason there is a problem with the item from the “What can we help you with?” drop-down menu.

 iTunes & App Store Refund: What Happens Next